NebraLtd/Helium-Guides/docs/README.md

 You can also purchase from our [growing list of distributors](distributors.md).

 > Not sure what region you require for your Helium Hotspot?
-Use [What Helium Region](https://whatheliumregion.xyz/) to find out!
+Use [Nebra Region Tool](https://region.nebra.com/) to find out!

 ## Contributing